 Some ideas if you're just looking for a quick bite: Add avocado (or double avocado) to a Veggie Delight at Subway (across the street from Raley's), or check Raley's sushi counter for veggie rolls.
 Taco Bell (in Raley's parking lot) has a Bean Burrito that's vegan — order it fresco style, add guacamole, jalapenos and extra onions!
 Kitty-corner from Raley's you'll find Grass Roots Grocery which often has homemade tempeh sandwiches with Vegenaise.

 One of our top two picks for vegan options in Tahoe.
 Dedicated plant-based menu!
 Some favorites include the Beyond Crispy Taco and K's Vegan Veggie Taco ($6 each — one of each makes a great combo), the Burrito Morado ($15 but huge), the Beyond Guac Burger (ditto), the Vegan Sunrise Veggie Bowl, Vegan Avocado Toast, and the WFPB Bowl.
 Indoor or outdoor seating, or get takeout and head to Tahoe Paradise Park.
-If you live in Tahoe, be sure to sign up for their daily email deals, which often include off-menu vegan lunch specials.

 Cool Meyers spot best known for evening music, but also good for lunch (open 2pm to 2am).
 Currently just "okay" for vegan — see their menu on Yelp for what you can expect.
 The Reuben can be made into a Veggie Reuben with Portobello mushroom, or the Taco Salad can be made vegan by holding the cheese.